Commercial Helicopters Market Size and Share

 By Maximum Take-off Weight: Heavy helicopters extend range and lift

-Light helicopter models remain the workhorse of the commercial helicopter market, retaining a 54.28% revenue share in 2024 through versatility in tourism, utility, and private transport.
+Light helicopter models remain the workhorse of the commercial helicopter market, retaining a 54.28% revenue share in 2024 due to their versatility in tourism, utility, and private transport.
 The segment’s appeal stems from lower acquisition costs and straightforward maintenance requirements, which keep utilisation high across diverse missions.
-Although numerically fewer, heavy units above 9 tons are on track for the fastest 6.92% CAGR through 2030 as wind-farm construction pushes mission distances well beyond 150 nm.
+Although numerically fewer, heavy units weighing more than 9 tons are on track for the fastest 6.92% CAGR through 2030, as wind-farm construction pushes mission distances well beyond 150 nautical miles.

-Operators cite payload capacity, hoist performance, and over-water redundancy as decisive factors when selecting heavy types such as AW189K and Sikorsky S-92.
-At the commercial helicopters market size level, heavy platforms are projected to add USD 730 million in incremental revenue by 2030, capturing operators migrating from older medium twins.
+Operators cite payload capacity, hoist performance, and over-water redundancy as key factors when selecting heavy types, such as the AW189K and Sikorsky S-92.
+As the commercial helicopters market size level, heavy platforms are projected to add USD 730 million in incremental revenue by 2030, capturing operators migrating from older medium twins.
 Manufacturers invest in uprated engines and advanced avionics to comply with night-time IFR and SAR standards, positioning heavy helicopters for continued momentum.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.